to OVER() Clause:

 The SUM() function is then used to calculate the cumulative sales within each partition over time.
 The ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW clause specifies that our window function should include all previous rows in the partition, in addition to the current row.

-To do this, the company can use the ROW_NUMBER() function with the OVER() clause to rank each book by its sales in descending order:
+For example, an online bookstore might want to rank its most popular books by weekly sales.
+To do this, they can use the ROW_NUMBER() function with the OVER() clause to rank each book by sales in descending order:

 SELECT Title, SalesPerWeek,